Water Heater Thermal Expansion: What It Is & Why You Need an Expansion Tank

 When water in your heater expands, the excess volume flows into the expansion tank through the connection on the cold water line.
 As water enters the tank, it pushes against the flexible diaphragm, compressing the air cushion on the other side.
 This compression absorbs the expanded water volume without allowing system pressure to rise dangerously.

 The beauty of this system is its automatic operation.
 No valves, electronics, or manual intervention are required.
-As water heats and expands, it naturally seeks the path of least resistance—the expansion tank's flexible diaphragm.
+As water heats and expands, it naturally seeks the path of least resistance, which is the expansion tank's flexible diaphragm.
 As the water cools and contracts, the compressed air gently pushes the water back into the system, maintaining consistent pressure throughout the heating and cooling cycles.

 Pros